Norelgestromin-eth Estradiol is a limited distribution medication.

 150-35MCG/24HR | 30 Patch Weeklies | $394.99 | $13.17 |

-When using hormonal birth control methods such as the pill, patch, or ring, there are important safety considerations to be aware of.
-Smoking can significantly increase the risk of serious health issues like stroke, heart attack, blood clots, and high blood pressure.
-These risks are further elevated if you are obese or as you age, particularly if you smoke more cigarettes.
+When using hormonal birth control methods such as the pill, patch, or ring, it's important to be aware of certain health risks.
+Smoking can significantly increase your chances of experiencing a stroke, heart attack, blood clots, and high blood pressure.
+These risks are further elevated if you are obese, as well as with advancing age and the number of cigarettes smoked.

-- Avoid using this medication if you are obese or if you smoke (or use tobacco) and are over the age of 35.
+- Refrain from using this medication if you smoke or use tobacco products and are over 35 years old.

-- The patch delivers a higher dose of estrogen compared to most birth control pills, potentially increasing the risk of blood clots and other side effects.
+- Be aware that the birth control patch delivers a higher dose of estrogen compared to most birth control pills, which may heighten the risk of blood clots or other side effects.

 Norelgestromin-eth Estradiol Side Effects